Alex4386-vault/wcyd4minecraft/context/README.md

 This incident still means your favorite games on Steam (especially, indie-games which uses network connections) might not support South Korea entirely.
 Since [South Korean government (especially, Ministry of Gender Equality) is strict about applying Shutdown act to every single game and considers none about the indie-developers at all](../legal/2011한마659.md#adding-game-server-shutdown-feature-on-game-server-is-not-a-issue).
 **But this is literally impossible for Indie-game developers to implement since it costs lots of money!**
-(Declaring a Business in South Korea, Integrate an Government ID Verification API and Finally applying shutdown act on global server especially for users residing in South Korea (and just for South Korean citizens because no other country in the world requires game-developer to implement this))
+(Declaring a Business in South Korea, Integrate an Government ID Verification API and Finally applying shutdown act on global server especially for users residing in South Korea <sub>(just for South Korean citizens because no other country in the world requires game-developer to implement this)</sub>)

 **This could affect every single indie-games that uses network connectivity at all.**